 Let’s look at our current favourites.

-The best headphones under £100 that you can buy today
+The best cheap headphones today

 The Y500s are the wireless versions of our previous favourite, the (much cheaper) Y50.
 They bring the same stellar looks, albeit in more sober colours, and they have the same superbly comfortable memory foam ear cups and adjustable band.
 They feature AKG’s clever and useful “ambient aware”, which enables you to hear some of the ambient noise so you don’t get run over by a bus, and battery life is up to 33 hours.